Verifying Learning-Based Robotic Navigation Systems: Introduction

 In recent years, \emph{deep neural networks} (DNN) have become extremely popular, due to achieving state-of-the-art results in a variety of fields --- such as natural language processing~\cite{DeLi18}, image recognition~\cite{SiZi14}, autonomous driving~\cite{BoDeDwFiFlGoJaMoMuZhZhZhZi16}, and more.
 The immense success of these DNN models is owed in part to their ability to train on a fixed set of training samples drawn from some distribution, and then \emph{generalize}, i.e., correctly handle inputs that they had not encountered previously.
-Notably, \emph{deep reinforcement learning} (DRL)~\cite{Li17} has recently become a dominant paradigm for training DNNs implementing control policies for complex systems that are deployed in rich environments.
-One domain in which DRL controllers have been especially successful is robotics, and specifically --- robotic navigation, i.e., the complex task of safely and efficiently navigating a robot through an arena, in order to reach a target~\cite{WaToFi19, ZhSpJo17}.
+Notably, \emph{deep reinforcement learning} (DRL)~\cite{Li17} has recently become a dominant paradigm for training DNNs that implement control policies for complex systems that operate within rich environments.
+One domain in which DRL controllers have been especially successful is robotics, and specifically --- robotic navigation, i.e., the complex task of efficiently navigating a robot through an arena, in order to safely reach a target~\cite{WaToFi19, ZhSpJo17}.

-Unfortunately, despite the immense success of DNNs, they have been shown to suffer from various safety and security issues~\cite{KaBaDiJuKo17, SzZaSuBrErGoFe13}.
+Unfortunately, despite the immense success of DNNs, they have been shown to suffer from various safety issues~\cite{KaBaDiJuKo17, SzZaSuBrErGoFe13}.
 For example, small perturbations to their inputs, which are either intentional or the result of noise, may cause DNNs to react in unexpected ways~\cite{MoSeFaPa17}.
-These inherent weaknesses, and others, are observed in almost every kind of neural network, and indicate a need for techniques that can supply formal guarantees regarding the safety and security of the DNN in question.
-Specifically, these weaknesses have also been observed in DRL systems~\cite{ElKaKaSc21,KaBaKaSc19,AmScKa21}, showing that even state-of-the-art DRL models may err miserably.
+These inherent weaknesses, and others, are observed in almost every kind of neural network, and indicate a need for techniques that can supply formal guarantees regarding the safety of the DNN in question.
+These weaknesses have also been observed in DRL systems~\cite{ElKaKaSc21,KaBaKaSc19,AmScKa21}, showing that even state-of-the-art DRL models may err miserably.